 The date gift boxes

-The Date Project has very generously sent me a box of dates – the beautiful Dates4Pakistan edition to enjoy – which we did, as Bobcat’s only fruit intake is currently restricted to dates and raisins. which means, he absolutely LOVES dates.
+The Date Project has very generously sent me a box of dates, which we did, as Bobcat’s only fruit intake is currently restricted to dates and raisins. which means, he absolutely LOVES dates.
 So do we.
 These dates have nothing to do with the ones you can buy in most supermarkets.
 They are beautiful, large dates and they are not too sticky and sugary either but soft and they taste like real fruit.